 For young kids 3-4 try the Mother Nature Camp a half-day skiing and a half-day in daycare. $99 for the day.

-For more detail go to Tremblant.ca/beginner
+For more details go to Tremblant.ca/beginner

 When the temps dip into negative territory (and they will, it's known to be a cold mountain), rest assured the kiddos won't complain of boredom.
+Brind’O Aquaclub is Tremblant’s new family waterplay center.
+Opening at the tail end of 2019, it's a great addition to this family resort.

 Outdoor options BEYOND skiing and boarding are plentiful.
 Our 3-hour snowshoe adventure tour was a blast.
 Out guide suited us up with snowshoes (they were extremely easy to walk in) and led us up the South Mountain on trails tucked into the trees.
 There was plenty of fresh powder to tromp through.
 Along the walk, out guide pointed out nature facts.
 We made a stop along the way where he built a fire and magically whipped out marshmallows to roast.
 He knew spots to take in lovely falls frozen over with icicles and definitely kept both children and adults entertained.
 The tour ranges in price from $32 for adults and $10 for kids and includes the snowshoe rental.